 Stuffed Green Pepper Soup is a quick and delicious meal perfect for fall and winter.

 Soup for dinner is usually a weekly occurrence at our house during the fall and winter.
-It is a great meal because it is usually a meal all by itself.
-Yes, you can add bread or salad, but you don’t have to.
+It is a great meal because it is typically a meal itself.
+You can add bread or salad, but you don’t have to.

-I also like to make soup because it is usually a quick and easy meal or a crock pot friendly meal.
-Both of which I love for busy days.
+I also like making soup because it is usually a quick and easy or crock pot-friendly meal.
+I love both of these for busy days.

-I have seen quite a few recipes for stuffed pepper soup, but mine is a little different.
-Most recipes that I have seen call for cooked rice as an ingredient.
-I love to find different ways to use cooked rice, because it works great for leftover rice.
+I have seen several recipes for stuffed pepper soup, but mine is a little different.
+Most recipes call for cooked rice, which works great for leftovers.
+I love to find different ways to use cooked rice.

-However for stuffed pepper soup I prefer to cook the rice in the soup rather than added it already cooked.
-This allows the rice to pick up the flavor of the soup while it is cooking and gives you a much more flavorful result.
+However, for stuffed pepper soup, I prefer to cook the rice in the soup rather than add it already cooked.
+This allows the rice to pick up the soup’s flavor while it is cooking and gives you a much more flavorful result.

-If you have some leftover rice, or don’t want to cook the rice in the soup, feel free to decrease the liquid slightly and add cooked rice instead of uncooked rice.
-But I think you will like it if you give cooking the rice in the soup a try.
+If you have some leftover rice or don’t want to cook the rice in the soup, just decrease the liquid slightly and add cooked rice instead of uncooked rice.
+But I think you will like it if you try cooking the rice in the soup.

 All the flavors of stuffed pepper in one delicious soup.